Makey Makey, Circuit World and Building Traction Cities.

 The children decided that they wanted to build the games together in small groups to spread the workload.
 They decided they need one person for the backgrounds, one for the sprites and as a group they would code the game.
 I liked this way of working as each child could bring something to their game, whether it is a design of a sprite or writing lines of code.

-I gave each group a huge piece of paper to help them organise their thoughts.
+I gave each group a huge piece of paper to help them organize their thoughts.
 Immediately the classroom was alive with discussion about code, designing levels, sprites and bonus levels.
 We hadn’t even got a MacBook out yet!

 Their planning was very creative.
 The levels were well thought out and the sprites and backgrounds were coming together nicely.
 When should I let them code?
 I decided that the children needed to present their ideas to the rest of the class before allowing them to start coding the game.